 Luckily for us, some habitat still remains for less common plants and animals.

 Patches of coastal saltmarsh, an endangered ‘ecological community’, occur within our villages and 4 threatened animal species live locally: the green and golden bell frog, powerful owl, eastern bent-wing bat and grey-headed flying fox.
 Sightings of the long-nosed bandicoot have also been recorded in the local area.
 This is an animal that has disappeared from most parts of inner-city Sydney.

 Parks, gardens and wetlands throughout our villages provide a home for lots of other species, including the eastern blue-tongue lizard, superb fairy-wren, royal spoonbill, buff-banded rail, eastern water dragon, New Holland honeyeater, peregrine falcon, dwarf eastern tree frog, silvereye and tawny frogmouth.

 We love local species in our city.
-We are pretty chuffed that interesting species live in our villages and we think we could provide a pretty nice home to lots more indigenous animals with a bit of clever thinking.
+With a bit of clever thinking we can provide a pretty nice home to lots more indigenous creatures.

 The City has already begun doing its part to promote biodiversity in the local area.
 Here are just some of our initiatives.